-8. Did the state's Synar survey use a list frame?

-Yes 🗌 No

-If Yes, answer the following questions about its coverage.

-- a.
-The calendar year of the latest frame coverage study: 2011 - b.
-Percent coverage from the latest frame coverage study: 94.9% - c.
-Was a new study conducted in this reporting period?

-If Yes, please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report.
+8. Did the state's Synar survey use a list frame? ⊠ Yes □ No If Yes, a nswer the following questions about its coverage. a.
+The calendar year of the latest Sampling frame coverage study: 2017 b.
+Percent coverage from the latest Sampling frame coverage study: 95% c.
+Was a new study conducted in this reporting period? ⊠Yes □ No If Yes , please complete Appendix D (List Sampling Frame Coverage Study) and submit it with the Annual Synar Report. d.
+The calendar year of the next coverage study planned: 2020 9.
+Has the Synar survey inspection protocol changed from the previous year? ☐ Yes ⊠ No The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
+Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
+If the inspection protocol changed from the previous year, these changes mus be reflected in the protocol submitted. a.
+If Yes, describe how and when this change was communicated to SAMHSA b.
+Provide the inspection period: From 10/01/16 to 05/31/17 MM/DD/YY MM/DD/YY c.
+Provide the number of youth inspectors used in the current inspection year: 21 NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.

 d.
-The calendar year of the next coverage study planned: 2014 a.
-Provide the inspection period: From 10/01/12 to 05/31/13 MM/DD/YY MM/DD/YY b.
-Provide the number of youth inspectors used in the current inspection year:

-9. Has the Synar survey inspection protocol changed from the previous year?

-The state is required to have an approved up-to-date description of the Synar inspection protocol on file with CSAP.
-Please submit a copy of your Synar Survey Inspection Protocol (Appendix C).
-If the inspection protocol changed from the previous year, these changes must be reflected in the protocol submitted.

-NOTE: If the state uses SSES, please ensure that the number reported in 9b matches that reported in SSES Table 4, or explain any difference.

-26, Two inspectors had birthdays occur.

-b.
 Fill out and attach Form 5 in Appendix A (Forms 1-5).
 (Not required if the state used SSES to analyze the Synar survey data.)

-SECTION II: FFY 2014 (Intended Use):
+SECTION II: FFY 2018 (Intended Use):